Disadvantages of ceramic-on-ceramic bearing pairs in hip prostheses

 Before we address the disadvantages, it is important to understand the positive properties that make this bearing so attractive in the first place:

-• Low wear: Ceramic is extremely wear-resistant, reducing the risk of particles entering the joint space and causing particle-induced aseptic loosening.
+• Low wear: Ceramic is extremely wear‑resistant.
+This reduces the risk that particles enter the joint space and cause a so‑called particle‑induced aseptic loosening.

-• Biocompatibility: Ceramic is a very well-tolerated material that hardly causes any allergic reactions or inflammation.
+• Biocompatibility: Ceramic is a very well‑tolerated material that hardly causes allergic reactions or inflammations.

-• Smooth surface: Ceramic surfaces are extremely smooth, minimizing friction in the joint and improving mobility.
+• Smooth surface: Ceramic surfaces are extremely smooth, which minimizes friction in the joint and improves mobility.

-• Longevity: Studies show that modern ceramic prostheses have a high service life – an important aspect, especially for younger, active patients.
+• Durability: Studies show that modern ceramic prostheses have a high lifespan – especially important for younger, active patients.

 Ceramic scores with its extreme hardness, high wear resistance, and good biocompatibility.
 These advantages led to ceramic-on-ceramic bearing pairs being considered ideal, especially for younger, active patients.
 Nevertheless, significant disadvantages have emerged over time.